echirchir/eleads/README.md

 - MODE OF PAYMENT

+- HAS_MANY_HOTELS (relationship btw customer & hotels)

-- HOTEL INFORMATION
+# HOTEL INFORMATION (schema)

 - Description of the hotel
-    - Facilities like swimming pool, spa, conference, gym
+- Facilities like swimming pool, spa, conference, gym, restaurant, bar
+- Photos for slides
+- What is nearby (surrounding area)
+- Terms & Conditions

+# NOTE

+Acquire a new domain for a hotel-oriented branding e.g [http://reservationportal.com/panorama/rooms](Panorama website)